workdojos/Dojos-Fresh-Hugo-Theme/content/why.md

 <br>
 {{% title3 "We support small business." %}}
 {{% subtitle5 "Because we are a small business." %}}
 Put open-source building blocks to work for you and your business like we did for ours.
 It all starts with a dashboard.
-A portal to another world.
-Your world.

 <br>
 <img src="/uploads/night.svg"
 <br>
 {{% title3 "We will equip you." %}}
 {{% subtitle5 "Open-source tools for your everyday life." %}}
 The best and brightest builders got all the tools!
-We will equip you with the best open-source tools available, beginning with a dashboard customized to your profession or passion.
+We will equip you with the best open-source tools available, beginning with a dashboard customized to you.
 Give us a try, your career will thank you for it!

 <br>
 <img src="/uploads/devices2.svg"